 A 3-dimensionally varying meteorological dataset has been prepared for the modelling domain, as described in Section 5.2.
 This data incorporates observed and modelled weather data from a range of sources.
-A wind speed frequency distribution plot and wind rose for the indicative FPSO location is presented below (Figure 3.2 and Figure 3.3).
+A wind speed frequency distribution plot and wind rose for the FPSO location shown in Figure 3.1 is presented below (Figure 3.2 and Figure 3.3).

 Wind speeds and direction over the area of interest are controlled by the prevailing weather systems which typically track from the west to the east.
-The prevailing winds are predominantly from the west and have higher average winds speeds when compared land based observations.
-Winds from the north east have a low occurrence which is likely to be due to the land mass of the North Island.
+The prevailing winds are predominantly from the west and have higher average winds speeds when compared to land based observations.
+Winds from the north east have a low occurrence.
 A low occurrence of calm conditions (<0.5 m/s) and relatively low variations in sea temperature, result in a low frequency of inversion conditions developing.
 The low occurrence of calms and inversion conditions favours the dispersion of air pollutants.